CMU-MSAII-BNY-AIHUB/IRGraph/user-interface/README.md

 ```

 ### 4. Start Development Server
-To start the development server for NeoDash, allowing you to run the application locally for development and testing purposes:
+To start the development server for NeoDash, allowing you to run the application locally for development:
 ```bash
 yarn run dev
 ```